Must HR Post Job Openings Externally?

 Certain Workplaces Have Requirements but Most Don't

-- The Goal of the Hire.
-If the goal is to fill a position with a qualified internal employee, don’t post jobs externally.
+- Goal of the hire: If the goal is to fill a position with a qualified internal employee, don’t post jobs externally.
 But, if the goal is to bring new knowledge and skills into the organization, then hiring a qualified, experienced outsider will bring the knowledge to your organization faster.

+The content on this site, while authoritative, is not guaranteed for accuracy and legality, and is not to be construed as legal advice.
 The site has a worldwide audience, and employment laws and regulations vary from state to state and country to country, so the site cannot be definitive on all of them for your workplace.
 When in doubt, always seek legal counsel or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct.
 The information on this site is for guidance, ideas, and assistance only.